Health Care Provider Rights and Responsibilities

 - Hospital Affiliations.
 The hospitals with which the health care professional is affiliated.
 This is required to be given in writing or through a website prior to the provision of non-emergency services and verbally at the time an appointment is scheduled.

 - Cost of Services.
 That the amount or estimated amount that the health care professional will bill the patient for health care services is available upon request if the health care professional does not participate with a patient's or prospective patient's health plan.
 Health care professionals are required to provide this information to patients prior to the provision of non-emergency services.
-Upon receipt of a request from a patient or prospective patient, the health care professional is required to disclose to the patient or prospective patient in writing the amount or estimated amount that will be billed for health care services provided or anticipated to be provided absent unforeseen medical circumstances.
+Upon receipt of a request from a patient or prospective patient, the healthcare professional is required to disclose to the patient or prospective patient in writing the amount or estimated amount that will be billed for health care services provided or anticipated to be provided absent unforeseen medical circumstances.
 With respect to a health center, this may be provided in the form of a schedule of fees provided under 42 USC §254b(k)(3)(G)(i).

-- Physicians Arranging Services in His or Her Office or Coordinating or Referring a Patient for Services.
+Physicians Arranging Services in Office or Coordinating or Referring a Patient for Services.
 A physician that schedules a health care provider to perform anesthesiology, laboratory, pathology, radiology or assistant surgeon services in connection with care to be provided in his or her office, or a physician that coordinates or refers a patient for such services, is required to provide a patient or prospective patient with the following at the time of referral to or coordination with such provider:

 - The provider's name, if the physician schedules a specific provider in a practice.